OreOliciouZ/MotD.md/motd.md

 - Make sure that your grid doesnt show up on the Shift + F1 warning page
 - Use the Hangar mod to store for free your grids (no station grids)
 - All grids will be removed after 7 days of inactivity
-- Any not named grid (Large/Small/Static) will be removed automatically every 24 hours
+- Any not named grid (Large/Small/Static) will be removed automatically every hour
 - Respawn ships are set to auto-delete
 - Rules are subject to change

-* Limits
+## LIMITS

 - 40000 Blocks & 4000000 PCU per Player is the limit
 - Vanilla turret limit is 16x per player